Apartment house – purchase

 What do we call an apartment house?
 Wikipedia states that it is a building with several apartments in which tenants live and for this they pay a payment called rent or rent to the owner of the apartment or house.
 According to this definition, it is not necessarily a brick house, which we typically think of as an “apartment building”, but theoretically maybe a prefabricated building.

 Buying an apartment building requires teamwork first and foremost.
-It is necessary to coordinate the individual steps not only with the legal representative of the other party to the purchase contract and with real estate brokers, but often also with a financial advisor who advises on the financing of the transaction and with an expert who can correctly estimate the return on investment.
+It is necessary to coordinate the individual steps not only with the legal representative of the other party to the purchase contractand with real estate brokers, but often also with a financial advisor who advises on the financing of the transaction and with an expert who can correctly estimate the return on investment.
 As a rule, there are usually more than one person on either side of the purchase contract, which can also shuffle the cards in coordinating the process.

 Are you solving a similar problem?

-Selling a property?
+Are you selling a property?

 We will prepare for you a perfect package of all the necessary contracts (especially the reservation, purchase and future contract) without legal flaws.
 If you’re buying a property, we’ll guide you through the whole process and check the contracts thoroughly so you don’t sign up to something you might regret later.